ottoalvarez/frontend-spotify/README.md

 # 👋 Hello friend, this is a Frontend project

-[In-Progress] - This project try to repley Spotify web player with some elements and styles characteristics
+**[In-Progress]**
-#### Techs: React + TypeScript + Vite
+This project attempts to replicate the Spotify interface, elements and styles of the site itself.
+Some icons are not the same because of the icon library used.
-Secondary modudes: Material Icons (Google), TailwindCSS
+**The technology used is React + TypeScript + Vite** *The additional interface modules are, Material Icons (from Google), TailwindCSS*